julian-molina/Documentation/_includes/trading_system/move-to-phase-event.md

 <!--------------------------------------------- ADDING starts -->

-To add a next phase event, select *Add Next Phase Event* on the corresponding phase node menu.
+To add a move-to-phase event, select *Add Move to Phase Event* on the corresponding phase node menu.
 The event is added along with the basic structure of nodes to define it.

+{% include note.html content="Remember to establish a reference with the phase you wish to activate once the situation associated with the event validates true." %}

 <!--------------------------------------------- ADDING ends -->